 Iulia was born in Romania and grew up in Austria.
 “I’ve always lived between cultures,” she says, and this became a common thread throughout her career: “After I finished high school, I moved to the Netherlands and Hong Kong to study law and political sciences.”
 From the Netherlands, she went to Cambridge and completed a master’s degree in environmental economics.

 At the University of Cambridge, Iulia developed a strong interest in energy-related topics: “I was learning about a wide range of subjects, from power solutions for tomorrow’s cities to tackling climate change by boosting renewable energies.”
 And it wasn’t just the technological side that fascinated her about energy.
 She wanted to use the capabilities of technology to make an impact on society: “Global warming, demographic change and urbanization are crucial challenges today.
 And whenever we discussed these topics, technology was the key to solving them.”
 This is what drew her to Siemens Management Consulting: “I was looking for a company where I could influence the future of society positively.
 And I wanted to be at the forefront of technological development.”

 She knew that Siemens had an extensive energy portfolio.
 And, she says, “It was important for me to see as much as possible of what Siemens does in this field.”
 By joining Siemens Management Consulting, she could experience a variety of different businesses in the energy sector – while helping to shape the direction and focus of those Siemens businesses.

-At Siemens Management Consulting, you have a strong personal involvement, because your client’s business is also your business.
+At Siemens Management Consulting, you have a strong personal involvement, because your client’s business is often also your business.